OpenGovIntelligence/json-qb-api-implementation/README.md

 * 0 ore more col as array i.e. col[]=DIM3 & col[]=DIM4 (optional)
 * 0 ore more measures as array i.e. measure[]=M1 & measure[]=M2 (optional) - if no measures defined ALL are returned
 * 0 or more fixed dimension identifiers (optional)

+Description: returns a 2D table representation of the cube’s observations that match to the specified fixed dimensions

 NOTE: currenlty the API supports maximum 1 row and 1 col. Need to update to support more!!!